Two Meal Tuesdays- Black Garlic Love

 Black Garlic Pesto w/Pasta, Spinach & Sausages

-Look out for both of these recipes in the next couple days.
 This was my first attempt at making homemade pesto, and once you’ve tried the homemade stuff, it’s really hard to go back to canned pesto.
 It was super easy too!

 You start out with the basics- Basil, pine nuts, a little mint, olive oil, Parmesan cheese, and a bit of lemon juice.

 Then instead of adding regular garlic, you add the black garlic!
-My recipe I made had 9-10 cloves, so about a whole head of garlic.
+The recipe I made had 9-10 cloves, so about a whole head of garlic.
 Be careful, if it’s ripe, the garlic should be really soft and kind of sticky, almost like toffee or caramels are.
-I pulsed all the ingredients above in a blender but left a lot of the black garlic in finely diced pieces so the pesto wouldn’t look like a brown mush.
+I pulsed all the ingredients above in a blender but left a lot of the black garlic in finely diced pieces so the pesto wouldn’t look like brown mush.
 A mortar and pestle would be a great tool to use here too!

 I also added some spinach and cooked off a sausage called “The Vampire Hunter” from Lowes Foods which was delicious with this.
 However, it’s definitely better to try the pesto with pasta on its own first to truly taste the black garlic unadulterated.

-Lemon & Black Garlic Chicken w/Black Garlic & Mushroom Cheesy Risotto
+Black Garlic Chicken with Black Garlic Risotto